 In this trial the KD will be offered alongside current standard of care.
 In order to allow for future meta-analysis of data, the diet will be commenced post-surgical resection, prior to chemoradiotherpy in keeping with US centres (41,42).
 This theory is supported by previous animal models which illustrate the KD to enhance the effects of chemoradiation (6–8).

 Methods for assessing ketone and glucose levels were also considered.
 Blood ketone and glucose levels can provide a more accurate result, when compared to urinary ketones, due to the effects of urinary dilution.
 However, blood monitoring is more invasive for the patient and considerably more expensive when considering trial design and potential future NHS implementation.
 The minimum ketone monitoring requirements cited by the International League Against Epilepsy Task Force for Diet Therapy state urinary ketones to be a minimum standard (43).
 Therefore, in keeping with this we will conduct urinary ketone monitoring, with additional weekly blood ketone and glucose levels (home finger prick testing), with a view to informing future methodology.

+In terms of recruitment, 12 patients is an achievable target and suitable for a pilot study, however, an element of statistical uncertainty will be present.
+Therefore we have opted for descriptive statistical methods and will apply caution when interpreting results for any future study design.

+Data collection and storage

+Data will be pseudo anonymised and transferred onto a password protected electronic spreadsheet (Microsoft Excel©) held on University of Liverpool Active DataStore.

+Data will be held for 10 years to allow for future retrospective comparisons to larger scale studies.
+After the trial is complete, the essential trial paper documentation and CRFs will be archived by the University of Liverpool Records Management Department and held at University Records Centre.
+Electronic data will be archived by the investigator, in the University of Liverpool Data Catalogue, as per the University of Liverpool, Research Data Management Policy.
+Source documents are held within the medical notes, therefore are retained in the Health Records Library of WCFT, as per the WCFT Clinical Records Management Policy.

 Patient and public involvement